EdgarLeos/Pokemon-HP-Predictions/README.md

 For our project, we worked on a Pokemon dataset that includes the type of Pokemon and their statistics.
 The objective of this project is to predict the Pokemon's HP based off of the given information.
 This project might be a bit challenging but definitely worth the struggle as we will be discovering new ways to identify a Pokemon's HP based on essential information.
 This project allows us to relive our childhood.
 If we are able to predict the Pokemon's HP based on the Attack, Defense, Sp.
 Atk, Sp.
-Def, Speed, and Generation we essentually become better "pokemon trainers" and eventually pokemon masters.
+Def, Speed, and Generation we essentually become better "Pokemon trainers" and eventually Pokemon masters.

 ## Selection of Data